Submission Preparation Checklist

 Each manuscript should begin with a brief and explicit, single-spaced, indented and italicised abstract in English of not more than 200 words, describing the main arguments and conclusions of the manuscript.
 Please also indicate 4-6 keywords below the abstract.

 The MJIR welcomes manuscript, commentary and book review.
-Full manuscript should be from 6,000 – 8,000 words in length, including illustrations and references.
+The full manuscript should be from 6,000 - 8,000 words in length, including illustrations and references.
 For commentary, it should be of 2,000 words in length.
 The book review should be between 1,000 - 1,500 words in length.
 The book to be reviewed must be recent, published in the last three years.
 Please provide full bibliographical information (title and edition, if any), author, place of publication, publisher, year of publication, number of pages, ISBN numbers) at the top of the page (see some of the published book reviews in the archive section of the journal).
 Please provide a word count for both text and notes on the first page of the article.

 The manuscript should be typed, single-spaced in 12 point Times New Roman standard margins (1" on the top and bottom, 1.25" on the left and right), with pages numbered consecutively.
 Manuscripts should be in Microsoft Word (.doc or .docx) format only.